spellshift/realm/docs/_docs/user-guide/eldritch.md

 `regex.match_all(haystack: str, pattern: str) -> List<str>`

 The <b>regex.match_all</b> method returns a list of capture group strings that matched the given pattern within the given haystack.
+Please consult the [Rust Regex Docs](https://rust-lang-nursery.github.io/rust-cookbook/text/regex.html) for more information on pattern matching.

 ### regex.match

 `regex.match(haystack: str, pattern: str) -> str`

 The <b>regex.match</b> method returns the first capture group string that matched the given pattern within the given haystack.
+Please consult the [Rust Regex Docs](https://rust-lang-nursery.github.io/rust-cookbook/text/regex.html) for more information on pattern matching.

 ### regex.replace_all

 `regex.replace_all(haystack: str, pattern: str, value: string) -> str`

 The <b>regex.replace_all</b> method returns the given haystack with all the capture group strings that matched the given pattern replaced with the given value.
+Please consult the [Rust Regex Docs](https://rust-lang-nursery.github.io/rust-cookbook/text/regex.html) for more information on pattern matching.

 ### regex.replace

 `regex.replace(haystack: str, pattern: str, value: string) -> str`

 The <b>regex.replace</b> method returns the given haystack with the first capture group string that matched the given pattern replaced with the given value.
+Please consult the [Rust Regex Docs](https://rust-lang-nursery.github.io/rust-cookbook/text/regex.html) for more information on pattern matching.

 ---